||Page last updated|

 If you are going to use value pricing, do you need a shop rate at all?

-My $60/hours shop rate was caused by Woodcraft.... they kept sending people to me who wanted "just a cut or two," often to create a repair piece.
+Initially I had a $60/hours shop rate.
+It was caused by Woodcraft.... they kept sending people to me who wanted "just a cut or two," often to create a repair piece.
 The cut or two often took 30 minutes as they tried to figure out what they really wanted, so I started charging $1 per minute - if you came in ready to go, the cut would really take 5 minutes, and $5 was a mutually acceptable fee, but if I spent a half hour, then I was glad to get $30.
 I had one (previous furniture) customer come for a cut or two - he had built a frame, swore that it was square, and wanted a couple pieces of moulding cut at a miter to add to the frame.
 1:15 later I had cut the two pieces, to match his angles, not 45 degrees.
 Those were the most painful $75 I ever earned.

 What does a customer get for the shop rate?
 They get me, no helper, any combination of machines in my shop, and all the glue, sandpaper, and similar expendable supplies they need to use the shop.
 They bring their own wood, hinges, and other supplies.